Making water safe to drink

 This workshop addresses the wastewater treatment process (from the sewers to the sea).
 Students will learn about things that should be flushed down the toilet (the ‘3Ps’!); will think about the effects of putting things into the sewers that should not be there; and will investigate what happens when we flush wipes.
-Students will sort common waste items and discuss the effect of plastics on the environment.
+Students will sort common waste items and discuss the effect of plastics on the environment and animals.
 It would be helpful if students were familiar with the water cycle before the workshop.

 Key stage 3 & 4

 We're pleased to be able to offer careers talks for Key Stage 3 and Key Stage 4 students.
 These will be delivered virtually.